 Alaska is a beneficiary of $8.125 million from the federal Volkswagen Settlement for Volkswagen's installation of illegal software in diesel vehicles designed to cheat emission tests.
 AEA developed a Beneficiary Mitigation Plan (Plan) through a public process that describes how the state proposes to distribute the funds amongst the eligible mitigation actions defined in the settlement.
 All Requests for Applications (RFAs) will be publicly noticed on this website.
 If you are interested in receiving email notifications please join the VW listserve.

 On January 29, 2018, Alaska became a beneficiary of the Volkswagen Settlement Environmental Mitigation Trust.
-AEA has developed a Beneficiary Mitigation Plan as required by the Trust Agreement through public input.
-The Plan summarizes how the State proposes to allocate the mitigation funds among the various Eligible Mitigation Actions to reduce NOx emissions.
+AEA developed a Beneficiary Mitigation Plan as required by the Trust Agreement through public input.
+After consideration of the public support for school buse replacement, AEA amended the Plan, eliminating the allocation of commercial marine vessel upgrades to allow for additional school bus replacement.
+The Plan, as ammended, summarizes how the State proposes to allocate the mitigation funds among the various Eligible Mitigation Actions to reduce NOx emissions.
 Alaska will disburse the $8.125 million fund as follows:

 Eligible Mitigation Action 2 includes the repower or replacement of Types A-D school buses.
 Vehicles eligible for scrappage and repower or replacement include those with engine model years of 2009 or older.
 The engines/buses may be replaced with new cleaner diesel engines/vehicles, alternative fueled engines/vehicles (e.g., CNG, propane, electric hybrid), or all-electric engines/vehicles.